Simple Lie algebras, Drinfeld--Sokolov hierarchies, and multi-point correlation functions: Introduction

 Here $K_C$ is the canonical class of the curve $C$.
-Moreover, for a smooth $C$ there are $r^{2g}$ such line bundles.
+Moreover, there are $r^{2g}$ such line bundles.
 A choice of such an ``$r$-th root" of the bundle \eqref{root} defines a point in a covering of the moduli space.
 After a suitable compactification this covering is denoted by